jac307/MediaArtTutorials/MEDIA2DF3/Comp-Tech-2.md

 > ⚠️ **You must follow the tutorial and file setup instructions exactly to avoid losing points.**
 > Skipping or incorrectly completing this step will affect your grade.

-<iframe src="https://www.iorad.com/player/2502350/Adobe-Illustrator--Colour-Palettes-set-up?src=iframe&oembed=1" width="100%" height="500px" style="width: 100%; height: 500px; border-bottom: 1px solid #ccc;" referrerpolicy="strict-origin-when-cross-origin" frameborder="0" webkitallowfullscreen="webkitallowfullscreen" mozallowfullscreen="mozallowfullscreen" allowfullscreen="allowfullscreen" allow="camera; microphone; clipboard-write;" sandbox="allow-scripts allow-forms allow-same-origin allow-presentation allow-downloads allow-modals allow-popups allow-popups-to-escape-sandbox allow-top-navigation allow-top-navigation-by-user-activation"></iframe>

 Before you begin, **watch the provided tutorial** on Illustrator document setup.
-Follow it step-by-step to create **one separate file per composition**.
+Follow it step-by-step to create **one file for all compositions**.

 **Your Illustrator document must include the following settings:**
 - **Units:** Pixels